Fiji overland travel guide

 Take part in a kava ceremony and drink the bitter, mouth-numbing drink around which much of Fijian social life revolves.

 Resources and Useful Links for Visiting Fiji

-(This page contains affiliate links i.e. if you follow the links from this page to purchase travel insurance or a guide book, 4corners7seas will receive a commission from World Nomads / Amazon; this commission comes out of their profit margin at no extra cost to you.
-I’m linking to them because I know, use, and trust the pair products, and thank you in advance should you choose to make a purchase via the above links!)
+(This page contains affiliate links i.e. if you follow the links from this page to purchase accommodation, travel insurance, ferry tickets, or a guide book, 4corners7seas will receive a commission; this commission comes out of their profit margin at no extra cost to you.
+I’m linking to them because I know, use, and trust the pair products, and thank you in advance should you choose to make a purchase via the above links)